jamtur01/WNBASchedule/README.md

-# WNBASchedule
+# New York Liberty WNBA Schedule

-Menu bar application that displays WNBA schedule information for the New York Liberty (NYL) team, including:
+Menu bar application that displays WNBA schedule information for the New York Liberty, including:

 - Previous 10 games with win/loss records and scores
 - Upcoming 5 games